lawrencehook/remove-youtube-suggestions/README.md

 ---

 ### What it does
-This extension aims to make YouTube less engaging.
+This extension aims to make YouTube less engaging and more configurable.
 It provides options to hide recommended videos and to customize the user interface.

 ---